BelaBartok39/Fancy_D/README.md

 - Automatic file sorting based on file extensions
 - Customizable category configurations using JSON files
-- Ability to add new file extensions to existing categories
+- Ability to add new file extensions to existing categories or create new categories
 - Support for organizing the current directory or a specified directory
 - Option for extreme sorting (subcategories based on specific file extensions)
+- Handles long file paths with fallback strategies

 ## Installation